loculus-project/loculus/kubernetes/README.md

 ## Full deployment for E2E testing

-There is an `e2e` mode intended for E2E testing in GitHub Actions.
+There is a `local` environment intended for E2E testing in GitHub Actions.
 It can also be used locally on x64 systems.

 Create a cluster with ports for all services exposed: